Report: Important global economic news of this week - TOP 5

 Baku.
-8 January.
-REPORT.AZ/ The most important global economic news for the global financial market from January 8 to 12 will be announced in the US, UK and China.
+26 March.
+REPORT.AZ/ The most important global economic news for the global financial market from March 26-31 will be announced in USA, Great Britain, Eurozone, Canada and Japan

 Cavid ƏzimovNews Author